Automattic/jetpack/projects/plugins/jetpack/extensions/plugins/publicize/hooks/use-saving-post/Readme.md

 # usePostJustSaved() hook
 React hook to detect when the post is just saved.
-Also, it accepts a dependency array passed to useEffect hook.

 ```es6
 import { usePostJustSaved } from '../../hooks/use-saving-post';